Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: Numerical experiments

 \item[\boldmath$\nicefrac{1}{4}$\textbf{-ring}] The domain is a thick quarter-ring centered at the origin, with inner radius 1, outer radius 2, and height 1, entirely contained within the positive orthant.
 The geometry is modeled using a NURBS representation, while the equation is discretized using B-spline basis functions, resulting in a non-isoparametric approach (see Section~\ref{sec:iso-or-noniso}).
 Dirichlet conditions are imposed on the first three boundary faces, and Neumann conditions on the remaining three.
 The functions $f$ and $g_D$ are as defined in~\eqref{eq:Lshapedcoeff}, while the Neumann data is given by: \begingroup \allowdisplaybreaks

 \endgroup \end{description}

 In all test cases, we adopt maximum-regularity B-spline bases and export the resulting system matrices and right-hand side vectors in Matrix Market format.

-Then \texttt{PSCToolkit} is used to read the data from file, distribute them among the computational processes via the \texttt{METIS} library~\cite{METIS} and solve the resulting linear system by means of the flexible variant of the CG algorithm available through PSBLAS with a request on the relative tolerance of $10^{-6}$.
+Then \texttt{PSCToolkit} is used to read the data from file, distribute them among the computational processes via the \texttt{METIS} library~\cite{METIS} and solve the resulting linear system by means of the flexible variant of the CG algorithm available through PSBLAS with a request on the relative tolerance of $10^{-6}$, {the initial guess is always chosen as the $\mathbf{0}$ vector}.

 Numerical experiments have been run on the nodes of the Amelia cluster at the Institute for Applied Computing ``Mauro Picone'' of the National Research Council of Italy in Naples.
 Each node is equipped with a Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} Gold 6338 CPU at 2.00~\si{\giga\Hz} (1 thread per core, 32 cores per socket and 2 sockets), 1~\si{\tera\byte} of RAM, and 4 NVIDIA A30 GPUs with 24 \si{\giga\byte} of HBM2 memory each.
 The software environment consists of \texttt{gcc} v12.2.1, CUDA toolkit v12.9 (with \texttt{nvcc} compiler v12.9.41), \texttt{openmpi} v4.1.6, and \texttt{openblas} v0.3.29 (Skylake-X optimized), together with the numerical libraries \texttt{PSBLAS}~v3.9.0-rc3 and \texttt{AMG4PSBLAS}~v1.2-rc3.
 In all the following examples, we restrict the number of MPI tasks per node to 32 for pure MPI executions, and to 4 when enabling GPU acceleration.
 In the latter case, each MPI task is associated with a distinct GPU device on the node, ensuring an efficient one-to-one mapping between MPI ranks and GPUs.